 Suction the airway if excessive secretions are noted or if the patient is unable to clear it themselves.
 Older patients may have a diminished cough and gag as well as hypertrophied mucous glands.

 Secure the airway if necessary (treat airway obstruction as a medical emergency).
-If intubation is necessary it should be performed by a clinician experienced in airway management due to the increased difficulty from the effects of arthritis.
+If intubation is necessary it should be performed by the most experienced clinician present.

 Ongoing airway obstruction is present despite OPA.